The Laerdal Foundation focuses on practically oriented research.

 Formal requirements for Applications of Project support

-It should be indicated on the application form if the applicant has previously received support from the Laerdal Foundation for another project.
+It should be indicated in the application whether the applicant has previously received support from the Laerdal Foundation for another project.
 In such cases, the Board will attach importance to the Report submitted by the applicant on that previous occasion.

 Reporting: Recipients of grants from the Foundation are required to submit a brief written report to the Board about the progress, findings, total expenditure and specific use of the grant from the Foundation within a year after receipt of the grant, and also always in connection with an application for renewed support.

-A reply with feedback and outcome should normally be expected within eight weeks from the application deadline.
+A reply with feedback and outcome of the application should normally be expected within eight weeks from the application deadline.